Tebogo-Masilo/SQL-Practical-Exercises/README.md

   - Answer all the questions with results of queries for each question.

   **Processes**
-  - Creates a Datawarehouse account on SNOWFLAKE.
+  - Created a Data Warehouse account on SNOWFLAKE.
   - Created a Database to load my dataset onto.
   - Created a Schema within the Database.
   - Created a table to upload my .csv file.